MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/configure-process-opened-file-exclusions-windows-defender-antivirus.md

 Any file on the machine that is opened by any process under a specific folder | Specifying "c:\test\sample\\*" would exclude files opened by:<ul><li>c:\test\sample\test.exe</li><li>c:\test\sample\test2.exe</li><li>c:\test\sample\utility.exe</li></ul>
 Any file on the machine that is opened by a specific process in a specific folder | Specifying "c:\test\process.exe" would exclude files only opened by c:\test\process.exe

-When you add a process to the process exclusion list, antivirus won't scan files opened by that process, no matter where the files are located.
+When you add a process to the process exclusion list, Windows Defender Antivirus won't scan files opened by that process, no matter where the files are located.
 The process itself, however, will be scanned unless it has also been added to the [file exclusion list](configure-extension-file-exclusions-windows-defender-antivirus.md).

 The exclusions only apply to [always-on real-time protection and monitoring](configure-real-time-protection-windows-defender-antivirus.md).
 They don't apply to scheduled or on-demand scans.